A guide to intrapreneurship

 2. Building an intrapreneurship culture

 You can't become an intrapreneur if your company doesn't understand it, doesn't support it and doesn't empower it.
-You need to work with a top management that do not satisfy with excellent or good results but want to go the extra mile.
+You need to work with a top management that do not satisfy with good results but want to go the extra mile.
 That's how innovation is empowered and thus, intrapreneurship.
 The culture needs to put the innovation first and not the egos.
 It's okay if one of the biggest contribution comes from an intrapreneur.
 The entrepreneur can't do everything, neither nurture all the ideas.
 That's why he / she hired in the first place.
 So intrapreneurship should be the normal path to the company's growth.

 According to Alon Harris and Timo Werneke (Bayer AG):